whitedark9/medical-notes/src/pages/ent/nose.md

 ### Paranasal Sinuses

+Function of paranasal sinuses is reduction of skull weight.

 1. **Maxillary Sinuses**: Located in the maxilla (cheekbones)
 1. **Frontal Sinuses**: Located in the frontal bone (forehead)
 1. **Ethmoid Sinuses**: Located between the nose and eyes